ninibean/comp-494-project/README.md

-# Computer Science Office Hour Hub
+# Computer Science Office Hour Hub - COMP 494

 The project chosen for this semester is to develop a web application using React App.